Customized Commercialization Programs to take Equipment from Early Stage to Production Scale Manufacturing

 PEKO’s team of product development engineers and contract manufacturing personnel is experienced in bringing new hardware to market from prototype to full-scale production volumes.
 Our team will review your designs, concepts, alpha or pilot builds.
 We partner with ambitious innovators looking to move the world with the latest energy technologies.

-Trying to figure out how your company will make your clean energy machinery can be a seamless process if you work with a qualified Contract Manufacturer.
-In this free guide, we offer tips on what to look for when you begin your search for an alternative energy equipment contract manufacturer to be the right fit for you and your company.
+Trying to figure out how your company will make your renewable energy equipment or machinery can be a seamless process if you work with a qualified Contract Manufacturer.
+In this free guide, we offer tips on what to look for when you begin your search for a contract manufacturer to be the right fit for you and your company.

 Commercializing new equipment products in the green energy space takes engineering time effort and experience.
 This process takes many iterations and our New Product Introduction (NPI) will walk with you the entire way.
 This critical resources cannot be overlooked when commercializing hardware.
 If you’re researching a potential contract manufacturer for a new hardware product, make sure there is an NPI team to help early stage engineering efforts.
 PEKO’s team of New Product Introduction engineers and technicians will help fill the gaps of early stage manufacturing in preparation for scale up manufacturing volumes.

 Our NPI engineering team will make on-boarding your hardware to PEKO easy with a variety of services: